Convex Equipartitions inspired by the little cubes operad: Introduction and statement of the main result

 \item If $n_1, \dots ,n_k$ are not all powers of the same prime number, then there exists an $\wreathOfSym{k}{n_1, \dots ,n_k}$-equivariant map of the form \eqref{eq: wreath product map in the introduction}, hence the CS--TM scheme is not able to give any insights into the existence of a solution to Conjecture \ref{conjecture: nandakumar and ramana rao for general d}. \end{compactitem}

+Finally, as a corollary of this approach, we obtain the top equivariant cohomology of the wreath product of configuration spaces with twisted integral coefficients.

+In addition, we include one more proof of the non-existence of the equivariant map in Theorem \ref{theorem: main} and three more proof of their existence, in respective cases.
+We thank the anonymous referee for pointing out two of these proofs.

-In addition, using alternative arguments, we give two more proofs of the existence of the equivariant map in Theorem \ref{theorem: main}.
-More precisely, in Section \ref{section: existence via operad} we prove the existence of an equivariant map \eqref{eq: wreath product map in the introduction} using the structural map of the little cubes operad, and in Section \ref{section: existence via ozaydin} by appropriately adapting the trick of \"Ozaydin in \cite{Ozaydin87}.
+More precisely, in Section \ref{section: equivariant obstruction theory} we reduce the question of non-existence of the map \eqref{eq: wreath product map in the introduction} the non-existence result from the PhD thesis of Pali\'c \cite{Palic18}, which were obtained in collaboration with Blagojevi\'c \& Karasev.
+In Section \ref{section: existence via operad} we prove the existence of an equivariant map \eqref{eq: wreath product map in the introduction} using the structural map of the little cubes operad when $n_1, \dots, n_k$ are not powers of the same prime number.
+At the end of the section, we produce another argument, similar in spirit, by invoking the existence result of Avvakumov, Karasev \& Skopenkov \cite{AvvakumovKarasevSkopenkov23} for $d \ge 3$, and the existence result of Avvakumov \& Kudrya \cite{AvvakumovKudrya21} when $d=2$ and $n_1 \cdots n_k$ is moreover not twice the prime power.
+For further highlights see the recent work of Michael Crabb \cite{crabb2022multivalued}.
+In Section \ref{section: existence via ozaydin} we prove existence of the same map by appropriately adapting in detail the trick of \"Ozaydin in \cite{Ozaydin87}.

 A direct consequence of Theorem \ref{theorem: main} is a new positive solution of the generalised Nandakumar \& Ramana-Rao conjecture.

 \begin{corollary}[Iterated solution to generalised Nandakumar \& Ramana-Rao] Let $K$ be a $d$-dimensional convex body in $\R^d$, let $\mu$ be an absolutely continuous probability measure on $\R^d$, let $n_1, \dots , n_k \ge 2$ be integers, and let $\varphi_1, \dots ,\varphi_{d-1}$ be any $d-1$ continuous functions on the metric space of $d$-dimensional convex bodies in $\R^d$.
 If $n_1, \dots , n_k$ are all powers of the same prime number, then there exists an iterated partition of $K$ of level $k$ and type $(n_1, \dots, n_k)$ into $n := n_1 \cdots n_k$ convex pieces $K_1, \dots ,K_n$ such that equalities